Sikang-Hu/Notes/SystemDesign/google_drive.md

 It should support multi-device, multi-platform.
 It should support all file types.
 And the files should be encrypted.
 Besides, the system should also satisfying these non-functional requirements:
 * Reliability: data loss is unacceptable
-* Fast sync speed; reduce unnecessary network bandwidth(e.g. p2p download software)
+* Fast sync speed; reduce unnecessary network bandwidth(counter e.g. p2p download software)
 * Low bandwidth usage
 * Scalability
 * High availability: ability to provide service even some servers are offline, slow down.